-We have long experience with a wide variety of industrial devices.
+We have long experience with a wide variety of industrial applications and devices.

 PLCs, printers (label and inkjet), barcode readers, meters, image capture & analysis, and many more.